 There is also a new ‘gallery of lights’ which explains bio-luminescence – the ability of some organisms to produce light by means of a chemical reaction – and has a myriad of coral and other creatures that are glowing different colours in the darkness.
 We learned how the light changes and eventually disappears as you get deeper down.
 After 150m, 99% of all the sunlight is absorbed as it passes through the water, with red disappearing first, then green and finally blue.
 Beyond 1000m, there is total darkness.

-Then there was the highlight of the show as far as Emma and Megan were concerned – a loggerhead turtle called Belle.
+Then there was the highlight of the show as far as the girls were concerned – a loggerhead turtle called Belle.
 Loggerheads are apparently now an endangered species and Belle was worn and bred in captivity in 2011.
 The aquarium was very keen to explain how she and other turtles are part of a special programme where they are released into a sheltered bay in the south of France in order to study how they adapt to living in the wild.
 They hope that this will help our understanding of these magnificent creatures and possibly enable turtles bred in captivity to one day be released into the wild.
 Despite all of this, and of our absolute joy at watching this graceful turtle, we still felt uncomfortable seeing such big creatures as the sharks and turtles in these relatively small tanks 🙁 The aquarium claims to hold 1.5 million litres of sea water, but this is still (if you pardon the pun) a drop in the ocean compared to their natural habitat.

 Virtually all of the information was presented in both French and English, which made a huge difference to our enjoyment (and understanding!) of the aquarium.
 In fact, we have found this to be the same at most of the places and museums we have visited (Bayeux, Chateau Chambord, Eiffel Tower etc), which has been great.